Brilliance Of The Seas accidents and incidents

-On December 14, 2010, a violent storm battered the ship en-rote to Alexandria, Egypt, while on a 12-night Mediterranean cruise itinerary roundtrip from Barcelona, Spain.
-There were reported “hurricane winds” (up to 80 mph / 130 kph) and 30 ft / 9 m waves causing the ship to tilt heavily several times in the middle of the night (~2 am).
+On December 14, 2010, a violent storm battered the ship en-route to Alexandria, Egypt, while on a 12-night Mediterranean cruise itinerary roundtrip from Barcelona, Spain.
+“Hurricane winds” (up to 80 mph / 130 kph) and 30 ft / 9 m waves were reported, causing the ship to tilt heavily several times in the middle of the night (~2 am).

 There were numerous complains about furniture and beds tossed around, objects falling, broken glass.
 All 30 passengers suffered minor injuries (bruises, feet cuts), two sustained fractures, total 105 were medically treated at the onboard Infirmary.

-As compensation, all passengers received full refund and USD 200 in onboard credit.
+As compensation, all passengers received a full refund and USD 200 in onboard credit.

 |22 August 2007||Ship Listing|

-On August 22, 2007, while docked in Civitavecchia (port to Rome, Italy), at ~1:45 pm a freak storm with heavy winds hit the ship, casing it to list to portside.
+On August 22, 2007, while docked in Civitavecchia (port to Rome, Italy), at ~1:45 pm a freak storm with heavy winds hit the ship, causing it to list to portside.
 Soon the aft mooring lines snapped, and the vessel swung out to the middle of the Civitavecchia harbor.
-During this bad weather caused incident, both gangways (telescopic bridges for passengers) fell in the water.
+During this bad weather-caused incident, both gangways (telescopic bridges for passengers) fell in the water.
 Local divers were contracted to locate them.